 It didn't matter what they ate, because their chronic stress levels were preventing their bodies from processing that food effectively.
 Once their minds settled and their Qi returned to their center, they were able to digest properly again and began to heal.

 Asides from Qigong, how do we become more centered and improve our digestion?
 With sweets!
 Sort of.
 Not really sweets, but sweetness.
 Mild sweetness.
 Almost not sweet at all sweetness.
 Like white rice.
 Or yams.
 Starch, really.

-See, each elemental phase in TCM has a flavor that strengthens it.
+See, each elemental phase in Chinese Medicine theory has a flavor that strengthens it.
 But an extreme form of that flavor can also weaken it.

 Carbs from a Chinese Medicine Perspective

 Mildly-sweet starchy foods like potatoes, millet, corn, etc strengthen the spleen/stomach/pancreas Qi.
-Excessively sweet foods will tend to weaken it by creating "dampness", a condition in TCM in which the Chi is restricted by a metaphorical "dampening", leading to weak energy and stagnation.
+Excessively sweet foods will tend to weaken it by creating "dampness", a condition in Chinese Medicine theory in which the Qi is restricted by a metaphorical "dampening", leading to weak energy and stagnation.

 What is excessively sweet will vary from person to person - depending on genetics, exercises levels, and health status - but in general, eating too much fruit and especially sugar (even natural sweeteners like maple syrup) will weaken the Earth Phase of Qi (digestion).

 Physiologically, this makes sense since the pancreas is responsible for both the maintenance of blood sugar/insulin as well as the secretion of digestive enzymes.